antazoey/xamarin-docs/docs/cross-platform/macios/binding/binding-types-reference.md

-And this is how the user would use the strongly-typed version, notice that the user takes advantage of C#'s type system and is using the override keyword to declare his intent and that he does not have to manually decorate the method with `[Export]`, since we did that work in the binding for the user:
+And this is how the user would use the strongly-typed version, notice that the user takes advantage of C#'s type system and is using the override keyword to declare its intent and does not have to manually decorate the method with `[Export]`, since we did that work in the binding for the user:

 ```csharp